zidoro/pomatez/README.md

 - **Fullscreen On Break**

-  If enabled, on every _SHORT BREAK_ and _LONG BREAK_, the app will automatically fullscreen and you cannot escape from taking your break.
+  When enabled FULL SCREEN ON BREAK, this feature disables your keyboard and mouse for the duration of break and will automatically fullscreen and you cannot escape from taking your break.

   ![Fullscreen On Break Preview](github/fullscreen-on-break-preview.gif)